Bill Rishel Loan

 Salt Lake City native Virginia Rishel established the Bill Rishel Memorial Loan in honor of her late father Bill Rishel.
 Bill Rishel was a pioneer in the development of the highway system in the Western United States.
 He was responsible for the concept of Salt Lake City as the "hub" of the Western highways and spent his life promoting transportation in the Intermountain West.

 The Hinckley Institute of Politics will award this loan annually (up to $2,500 for undergraduate study, $5,000 for graduate study, and $5,000 for global interns at the University of Utah ) to outstanding students who meet the following criteria:

-- Once approved, Financial Aid and Scholarships deposits the funds into the student's account, no earlier than the first day of the term for which the loan has been approved.
-Processing of this loan can take between 1 and 2 weeks.
+If approved, Financial Aid and Scholarships deposits the funds into the student's account, no earlier than the first day of the term for which the loan has been approved.
+Processing of this loan can take between 1 to 2 weeks.

 For additional questions contact the Hinckley Institute at 801-581-8501.

 The Hinckley Institute of Politics has opened doors to successful careers in the public and private sectors for over 4000 former interns.
 Help provide opportunities to current students by giving back to the Hinckley Institute.